dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    that sum.
 Yet this is no more money than what the nation possessed twenty years ago, and therefore, whatever her trade may be, it has produced to her no profit.
-Certainly no man can be so unwise as to suppose that increasing the quantity of bank notes, which is done with as little trouble as printing of newspapers, is national wealth.
+Certainly no man can be so unwise as to suppose that encreasing the quantity of bank notes, which is done with as little trouble as printing of news-papers, is national wealth.

-   The quantity of money in the nation was very well ascertained in the years 1773, '74? and '75? by calling in the light gold coin.
+   The quantity of money in the nation was very well ascertained in the years 1773, 74, and 76, by calling in the light gold coin.

    There were upwards of fifteen millions and a half of gold coin then called in, which, with upwards of two millions of heavy guineas that remained out, and the silver coin, made above twenty millions, which is more than there is at this day.
-There is an amazing increase in the circulation of bank paper, which is no more national wealth than newspapers are; because an increase of promissory notes, the capital remaining unincreasing, or not increasing in the same proportion, is no increase of wealth.
+There is an amazing increase in the circulation of Bank paper, which is no more national wealth than news-papers are; because an increase of promissory notes, the capital remaining unincreased, or not increasing in the same proportion, is no increase of wealth.
 It serves to raise false ideas which the judicious soon discover, and the ignorant experience to their cost.